Best Running Gaiters of 2024

 Why You Should Trust Us

-From there, author Alli Hartz refined a list of the top choices and took the potential best running gaiters into the field, where she tested them over many miles and in all kinds of conditions.
-From hot, dusty gravel roads to slushy snowmelt and sloppy, muddy trails around where she lives and runs in Central Oregon, she broke down the details you find here.
+The iRunFar team comprises road, trail, and ultrarunners with hundreds of years of combined running experience.
+We began this running gaiters buyer’s guide with extensive research into the gaiters marketplace and polled our team for the opinions on gaiters that they’ve used over the years.
+From there, author Alli Hartz refined a list of the top choices and took nearly a dozen gaiters into the field, where she tested them over many miles and in all kinds of conditions.
+From hot, dusty gravel roads to slushy snowmelt and sloppy, muddy trails around where she lives and runs in Central Oregon, she tested gaiters over many miles and rated them on their breathability, comfort, ease of use, and the level of protection they provided.

 A close-up shot of the Dirty Girl Gaiters.
 We named these the best budget running gaiters.
 Photo: iRunFar/Eszter Horanyi